hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-custom-code.md

 Haptik’s Conversation Studio solves these problems in a novel way through the use of an integrated Code Editor.
 The Code Editor allows bot builders to easily integrate with external platforms through python scripts.
 This removes the requirement to build a middleware on top of the external API.
 The Code Editor uses a serverless implementation so it is more scalable.
 Another benefit of using the Code Editor is that simple dynamic behavior can be easily added through python scripts without having to build an API to do it.

 The Code Editor provides logger support and live testing of the code.
 It also helps to manage IVA state by storing contextual information related to the current conversation that the user is having with the IVA.
-Some examples of this are policy id or policy details that the user is exploring in the current conversation.
+Some examples of this are order id or order details that the user is exploring in the current conversation.

 The Code Editor feature allows for a quick go-to-market and significantly reduces the infrastructure cost.